Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Maintain a balanced diet — A diet rich in fruits, vegetables, and whole grains supports your immune system and helps your body manage inflammation more effectively.

 Manage existing health conditions — If you have diabetes or other systemic conditions, working closely with both your medical and dental professionals can help you maintain better overall health.
-You may also wish to read about how oral health may support your immune system.
 Understanding the connection between gum disease and wider health can motivate more consistent preventative care.

 Key Points to Remember